akerlund/RTL/math/cordic/README.md

 This is a System Verilog implementation of the CORDIC algorithm.
 The design use fixed point representation of the input and output vectors.
 The input should be between ±2π with four integer bits and the rest as fractional bits and the output will be between ±1.

-This implementation of the CORDIC algorith can yield a simulation like this
+This implementation of the CORDIC algorithm can yield a simulation like this

 ![sim](https://github.com/akerlund/rtl_common_design/blob/master/math/cordic/readme/cordic_simulation.JPG)